opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/networking_port_v2.md

   port.
 The security groups must be specified by ID and not name (as opposed to how they are configured with the Compute Instance).

+* `no_security_groups` - (Optional) If set to `true`, then no security groups are applied to the port.
+If set to `false` and no `security_group_ids` are specified, then the port will yield to the default behavior of the Networking service, which is to usually apply the `"default"` security group.

 * `device_id` - (Optional) The ID of the device attached to the port.
 Changing this creates a new port.